johnhess/time-travel/timetravel.md

 ## Who am I?

-* Former TPPer
+* One-time grad student with code-powered research & thesis
 * Perpetrator of countless great sins of programming
-* Working software engineer, amongst other things
+* Working* software engineer, amongst other things

 ---

 ## What's this talk about?

-* Things I wish *I'd* have known 7 years ago
+* Things I wish *I'd* have known 12 years ago
 * Some tools to do things you already do, just better
 * Dispelling belief in magic (maybe)